-Any company that carries inventory is forecasting, whether they think so, or not.
+Any company that carries inventory is forecasting, whether they think so or not.
 Many companies claim that they don’t forecast, but if you are stocking raw materials, work-in-process or finished goods in anticipation of fulfilling demand, you are forecasting.
-At Supply Velocity, we run multiple, proven forecast algorithms to see if each SKU is trending up or down, or has seasonal sales patterns.
+At Supply Velocity, we run multiple, proven forecast algorithms to determine if each SKU is trending up or down, and/or if there is a seasonality factor.
 These algorithms are optimized to maximize forecast accuracy.

-Forecasting is one aspect of optimizing inventory levels, because it looks forward to anticipated sales.
-The second aspect is safety stock, which protects against stock outs.
-Safety stock looks backwards at how well the forecasting algorithms were able to anticipate demand.
-Highly accurate forecasts need very little inventory.
-However, SKUs with high forecast error need more safety stock.
-Supply Velocity’s Inventory Optimizer uses forecast error, the item’s lead time and profitability to let each SKU set its optimal inventory level to maximize the overall profit-return-on-inventory-investment.
+Demand Forecasting is an important component of inventory optimization because it “looks” forward to anticipated customer demand.
+Another aspect is safety stock, which protects against stock outs due to variation.
+Safety stock calculations look backwards at how well the forecasting algorithms were able to anticipate demand.
+Highly accurate forecasts need very little safety stock while SKUs with high forecast error need more safety stock.
+Supply Velocity’s inventory optimization solution uses forecast error, the item lead time, SKU classification and service level goals to set each SKU’s optimal inventory level to maximize the overall profit-return-on-inventory-investment of the company.

-One important input to the optimization algorithm is inventory carrying cost.
+An important input to the inventory optimization algorithm is inventory holding cost.
 This is different for every company and is based on three criteria.
 The first is the cost of borrowing, or cost of money.
 Since the year 2000, this has been very low, with most companies being able to borrow at 5% or less.
-The second criterion is obsolescence.
-For food companies such as cheese producers, this cost is very high because of short shelf-lives.
-For hard-goods companies, such as machine-tools, this cost is very low because their parts never go out of date or rust.
+The second is obsolescence, often caused by holding excess inventory.
+For food companies such as cheese producers, and the entire perishable food supply chain, this cost is very high because of short shelf-lives.
+For hard-goods companies such as machine-tools, and OEM supply chains, this cost is very low because their parts only slowly go “out of date” or deteriorate.
 The final cost is storage.
 If your products are very small and don’t require temperature control, this cost is very low.
-We have calculated inventory carrying costs between 10% and 45%.
+We have calculated that inventory carrying costs in supply chains can vary between 10% and 45% of revenue.

 Our founder, Mitch Millstein, Ph.D. is a widely recognized researcher and teacher in the area of Supply Chain Optimization, Supply Chain Analysis and Supply Chain Decisions.
-His research includes manufacturing cellular production, supply chain network design, supply chain performance measurement and inventory optimization.
+His research includes ecommerce and omnichannel supply chains, supply chain network design, supply chain performance measurement, inventory management, and inventory optimization.